raspberrychris/kidsteepees/content/_index.md

 ### Product Description

-- **PERFECT PRESENT FOR YOUR KIDS: The lacing at the door of the kids teepee is used to open and close the entrance.
-The children are also eager for personal space, and this play tent is just enough to satisfy the children’s ideas to let them play without worry.
+- **PERFECT PRESENT** The lacing at the door of the kids teepee is used to open and close the entrance.

-- **DURABLE & STURDY: 100% Durable cotton canvas and sturdy wood material.
+- **DURABLE & STURDY** 100% Durable cotton canvas and sturdy wood material.
 Size: 120 cm x 120 cm x 150 cm (height).

-- **PORTABLE & FOLDABLE: Easy to assemble and close up the teepee when you use or not use it.
-It is very convenient for you to move the teepee or clean the house at any time.
+- **PORTABLE & FOLDABLE** Easy to assemble.
+It is easy to move the teepee at any time.
 Perfect for children indoors or outdoors.

-- **PACKAGE INCLUDES: 1 set teepee with manual.
-(Not include the cloud / pompom / raindrop decoration and floor mat).
+- **PACKAGE INCLUDES** 1 teepee with manual.
+(Not included are the cloud / pompom / raindrop decoration and floor mat).

-- **Wash Care: Machine washable.
+- **EASY TO CARE FOR** Machine washable.
 Water temperature must be below 40 ℃

 ### Our Rating For This Product